ilovecrayons/vscode-config/README.md

 ## Usage

 1. Open Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P` on macOS)
-2. Type "Enable Typing Effect"
+2. Type "Enable Typing Effect" to activate both typing effects and syntax glow
-3. Press Enter to activate the typing effects
+3. Alternatively, use "Enable Syntax Glow" to activate only the neon syntax highlighting

 ## Configuration

 The extension comes with default settings optimized for a pleasant typing experience.

+You can customize the following settings:

+- `typingEffect.glowBrightness`: Control the intensity of the syntax highlighting glow (value between 0 and 1)

+## Available Commands

+- `Typing Effect: Enable` - Enable both typing effects and syntax glow
+- `Typing Effect: Disable` - Disable all effects
+- `Typing Effect: Enable Syntax Glow` - Enable only the syntax glow effect
+- `Typing Effect: Disable Syntax Glow` - Disable only the syntax glow effect

 ## License